I’ve Just Found I Have the APOE4 Gene… What does this mean?

 • repair and regeneration

-When trophic support is reduced (due to inflammation, poor nutrition, stress, or metabolic dysfunction), the brain shifts into a more protective, energy-conserving state.
+When trophic support is reduced (due to hormonal decline, inflammation, poor nutrition, stress or metabolic dysfunction), the brain shifts into a more defensive, energy-conserving state.

 What Most People Get Wrong